jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 There's much less of a difference, partially because the tracking already worked well without my modifications.
 I don't know why FoundationPose succeeded here and failed on the blocks, since the tasks are basically identical and use similarly-sized objects.
 Perhaps the FoundationPose training dataset contained more objects like the cups.

 # Conclusion
 We're still looking for better solutions for real-world object pose estimation.
 Conditioning FoundationPose on temporally consistent bounding boxes greatly improved results for the stack-blocks task, while data annotations greatly improved results for the stack-plates task.
 However, the results are still far from perfect and manually providing data annotations for videos for multiple objects is not scalable.
-For those who are interested in also using FoundationPose, here are some recommendations:
+For those who are also interested in also using FoundationPose, here are some recommendations:

 ### My Recommendations

 For real-world object pose tracking, the best thing to use is a motion capture system.
 If that is not an option, I would recommend putting several [AprilTags](https://april.eecs.umich.edu/software/apriltag) on each object and tracking them that way.
 If neither of those options work, then use FoundationPose.
 To obtain decent results with these models:
-- Track large objects or move the cameras closer to the scene
+- Track large objects or move the camera closer to the scene
 - Use the highest camera resolution
 - Avoid occluding the tracked objects
 - Avoid moving the tracked objects out of frame